 Contact dermatitis, goiter, and, occasionally, GI effects may occur.
 Transient hypothyroidism due to excess iodine from seaweed has been reported, including neonatally, induced by excessive maternal consumption.
 False-positive elevation in beta-D-glucan levels has occurred.

 Excessive intake of dried seaweed may result in increased serum thyroid-stimulating hormone (TSH).
 There have been case reports of carotenodermia (yellowing of the skin) with excessive seaweed consumption.

 Seaweeds are marine algae, saltwater-dwelling, simple plants, including red (rhodophyta), brown (phaeophyta), and green (chlorophyta) algae.
-Most algae have root-like structures called holdfasts that anchor the plant to rocks and other substrates.MacArtain 2007 While blue-green species, such as spirulina (cyanophyta), are called algae, they are actually photosynthetic bacteria.
-For information on spirulina, see the individual monograph.
+Most algae have root-like structures called holdfasts that anchor the plant to rocks and other substrates.MacArtain 2007 While blue-green species of algae or aquatic plants, such as spirulina (cyanophyta), are actually photosynthetic bacteria.
+For information on Spirulina, see the individual monograph.

 For centuries, seaweed has inspired botanical, industrial, and pharmaceutical interest.
 Because of the high nutrient content, seaweed has been used as food throughout Asia.

 Traditional Chinese medicine used hot water extracts of several types of seaweed in the treatment of cancer.
 Additionally, the Japanese and Chinese cultures used seaweed to treat goiter and other glandular problems as long ago as 300 BC.